-Pavlovian conditioning, also known as classical conditioning, is learning through the association of a neutral stimulus with a biologically potent aversive stimulus.
+Classical conditioning, also known as Pavlovian conditioning, is learning through the association of a neutral stimulus with a biologically potent aversive stimulus.

 Pavlov observed that his dogs would salivate whenever he entered the room, even when he did not bring food, because the dogs associated his entrance with being fed.